CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 ### Start with a Similar (Small) Test

-> Since I wrote the very first Cesium test, I have not written a suite - or even individual test - from scratch.
+> Since I wrote the very first CesiumJS test, I have not written a suite - or even individual test - from scratch.
 I suspect no one does.

 ![](6.jpg)

-The first 73 Cesium tests from March 2011.
+The first 73 CesiumJS tests from March 2011.

 > Instead, start with a similar suite or test, copy it, strip it down to the minimum you need, and then start adding your specific code.
 For example, if you are adding a new math type, start with Cartesian3Spec.js or Matrix4Spec.js.
 If you are adding a new primitive, start with DebugModelMatrixPrimitiveSpec.js.